jagcolombat/fizzbuzz/README.md

 This project was generated using [Nx](https://nx.dev).

-This project is an implementation of the FizzBuzz algorithm and used TDD for this purpose.
+This project is an implementation of the FizzBuzz algorithm and used TDD and BDD for this purpose.

 <p align="center"><img src="apps/front/src/assets/example.png" width="450"></p>